GM-RKB/LREC-2020/README.md

 ## WikiFixer Usage
 ### Download Datasets and models
-- A zip file containing the datasets files and the models of the WikiFixer can befound here (794 Megabytes): [link](link)
+- A zip file containing the datasets files and the models of the WikiFixer can befound here (794 Megabytes): [Download link](https://wikifixer-dl.s3.amazonaws.com/data.zip)
-- the file should be unzipped in the same directory
+- the file should be unzipped in the same directory The zipped file `data.zip` contains two directories `Datasets` and `nnet_models`.
+The first one has the files for the 3 datasets used for training and evaluation.
+The second directory contains the trained models for WikiFixer NNet.

 ### WikiFixer MLE
 ```python